-The Company is within the scope of the Pillar Two rules which take effect on 1 January 2024.
+The Company is within the scope of the Pillar Two rules which took effect on 1 January 2024.
 The Pillar Two rules, developed by the Organisation for Economic Co-operation and Development (OECD) aim to ensure that multinationals pay a minimum effective corporate tax rate of 15% on income arising in all jurisdictions in which they operate.
 The UK government enacted legislation on 11 July 2023 that translated the Pillar Two rules into UK law.
-The impact of the Pillar Two rules is not expected to have a material impact on the Company.
+The impact of the Pillar Two rules does not have a material impact on the Company.